umgbhalla/dotfiles/README.md

 ```

 #### Gaming

+> With these settings, I have been able to play every game I've tried.
+> I use the following hardware components:
+> - CPU: AMD Ryzen 9 3900x
+> - GPU: AMD Radeon RX 580
+>
+> I specifically chose AMD products for my build since all Nvidia
+> drivers are proprietary and I strongly advocate for open source
+> software.
+Sorry, no RTX.
+But I think it's best in the long run.

-A lot of gaming applications (such as the Steam client and Wine client) are 32bit architecture and
+A lot of gaming applications (such as the Steam client and Wine client) are 32-bit architecture and
 require the `multilib` repository to be enabled.
 To enable, `sudo vim /etc/pacman.conf` and uncomment
 the following section:
 ```